 When I swap items for more eco-friendly options I try to consider the entire lifecycle of the item I’m buying so thinking about where the raw materials are sourced right through to the end of life throwing away point.

-Here are 12 of the things I stopped buying as part of my eco friendly, sustainable and low waste lifestyle:
+Here are 13 of the things I no longer buy as part of my minimalist, sustainable and low waste lifestyle: